-Full scope audit procedures were performed over Cerillion plc and its wholly owned subsidiary Cerillion Technologies Limited.
-Analytical procedures and testing of specific account balances were performed over Cerillion Technologies (India) Private Limited, a wholly owned subsidiary of Cerillion Technologies Limited.
+We performed a full scope audit of Cerillion plc ("the Company").
+Full scope audit procedures were also performed over Cerillion Technologies Limited, its wholly owned subsidiary, due to its financial significance to the group.
+Testing of specific account balances was also performed over Cerillion Technologies (India) Private Limited, a wholly owned subsidiary of Cerillion Technologies Limited.